sacert/Ruby-cheat-sheet/README.md

 stuff like built in variance/standard deviation calculations but I'm only using Ruby for the web where most of this stuff is unfortunetly not needed and therefore most of it can be overlooked.

+##Symbols and Ranges

+_Overview: Symbols are mainly just immutable strings, a lot of times you can replace one for the other.
+Know_`to_s`_ and _`to_sym`_.
+For Range, know that to to initialize, use parenthesis and about_ `to_a`.

+- Symbols are immutable strings; being immutable means that they share the same memory address.
+Example: [:sym, :sym] will use the same memory address.
+- Symbols can be defined from strings like `:"hello world"`, might be a little weird though
+- Use Symbols if you never need to change their values: ex direction[:north, :east, :south, :west]
+- String to Symbol and vice versa = `to_s` and `to_sym`

+- `..` inclusive, `...` exclusive

+Useful methods:
+- `first` and `last`
+- `to_a`
+- `include?`
+- Range is defined using parenthesis